ai4ed/SC-Ques/README.md

-This is the code for paper: xxx.
+This is the code for paper: SC-Ques: A Sentence Completion Question Dataset for English as a Second Language Learners.

 # 1.prepare env
 1.1.create env